superstar34/superstar34/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : send a request ofcourse!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i have zero knowledge about python (just started learning)
+- ⚡ Fun fact: i have zero knowledge about python (just started learning) and zero knowledge about using this website 😅

 <!---
 superstar34/superstar34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.